karthik/ddd/02-data_documenting.md

 _figure of the continuum from only data, to data + readme + machine readable code + full instruction set_

 Researchers and analysts should aim to be at the "good enough" as the new minimum: A README with human context, machine readable statement of variables, and the raw data.
-Some examples of data documentation are now discussed, and ranked on the CARECO.
+Some examples of data documentation are now discussed, and ranked on the DARECO.

 ## EML